wsaihopfsg/vos-scripting-how-to/intro/Advanced/FTP/FTP.rst

 Node-Red Flow
 ###################

+* On any web browser within the same intranet, navigate to the IP where Node-Red is running.
+In this example it is ``http://192.168.10.126:1880``.
 * The Node-Red flow looks like this, with 2 branches

   * The FTP branch on top receives the post processed image with tools